 Gastric or intragastric balloons are temporary devices that are placed in the stomach via the mouth for up to 6 months.
 They help you lose weight by taking up space in the stomach.
 You can't eat as much.

 Pros: The gastric balloon is an easy procedure, it is temporary, reversible, and it is less expensive than surgery.
+There is no cutting at all.
+It is inserted by endoscopy.
 Also, it is available for people who may not be eligible for weight loss surgery.

 Cons: There have been at least a dozen reported cases of stomach perforation because of the gastric balloon.
 Some patients have reported blue-green urine, a sign of balloon deflation.